wil-gerard/react-runner/README.md

 ## About The Project

 React Runner is an AI-powered 2D game built using React.js, Node.js, and Tensorflow.js.
-Our goal was to create a relaxed user experience with a minimal UI.
+Our goal was to create a relaxing game, with minimal UI, and easy controls.
 The game allows the user to control a character with voice commands.
 For each successful jump, a point is added to the total.
 When the character collides with an obstacle, a local high score is updated, and then the user can try again to reach a higher score.
 We built this project in a week for the August [Mintbean](https://info.mintbean.io/) hackathon.

 The developers:
 * [William Gerard](https://github.com/wil-gerard)